hushva/Data_Engineering_1/Term/README.md

 3. **ANALYTICAL LAYER**: Keeping the analytical questions in mind I designed the analytical layer as following: basic facts about each movie which can be found in the base table _movies_ then adding the **genre** from _movies_genres_, **DirectorName** from _directors_, **ActorName** and **AtcorGender** from _actors_, **Role** from _roles_ and **GenderPct** from _directors_genders_ tables.

- 4. **ETL PIPELINE**: In my ETL process I created a new column with unique identifier, applied joining, filtering, string and float modifications,
+ 4. **ETL PIPELINE**: In my ETL process I created a new column with unique identifier, applied joining, filtering, string and float modifications.

  5. **DATA MART**: For the analytical questions I created three views.
 One slices the analytical table along the date, the second is focusing on how Ranking relates to one's most frequent genre, while the third focuses on female-to-male ratio in the top 100 movies.